ahiliation/trueangle.old/source/_posts/2014-09-20-internals-of-a-binary-to-decimal-convertion.markdown

 ---
 layout: post
-title: "internals of a binary to decimal convertion"
+title: "internals of a binary to decimal conversion"
 date: 2014-09-20 14:38:45 +0000
 comments: true
 categories: